StatFunGen/xqtl-resources/README.md

 # FunGen-xQTL Resources

-This repository contains 91 molecular QTL datasets developed by the ADSP Functional Genomics Consortium.
+This repository contains 91 datasets developed by the ADSP Functional Genomics Consortium.

 Published at: https://statfungen.github.io/xqtl-resources/